GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 * **Snippets ✂︎:** A snippet is a standalone slice of code that demonstrates a specific Cloud operation.
-* **Patterns 🧩:** A pattern is a sample application or otherwise demonstrates a use case using multiple slices of code.
-Individual slices should follow [snippet structure guidelines](#structure) where it makes sense.
+* **Patterns 🧩:** A pattern demonstrates a use case through multiple slices of code, such as a sample application.
+Individual slices should follow [snippet structure guidelines](#structure) where it improves code clarity.

 ## Metadata {#metadata}

 ### Region tags {#region-tags}

+**Applies to:** Snippets ✂︎, Patterns 🧩

 Region tags define a slice of code as a snippet and which parts of the code are displayed from the documentation.